moorepants/dissertation/_sources/davisbicycle.txt

 difficulties, but we made due.
 The exposed wires from the hub motor are also easily susceptible to damage.
 The bicycle fell over once, damaged the wires and shorted the hall effects sensors in the hub.
-I spent a couple of weeks repairing it [#]_.
+I spent a couple of weeks repairing it [#hubdamage]_.
 Overall, the motor met our needs for constant speed propulsion and the single battery would last an entire day of experimentation.

 Rider Harnesses